jplalor/jplalor.github.io/index.md

 <div markdown="1" style="height:200px;overflow-y:auto">

+- **September 2025**: "From Policy to Practice: Research Directions for Trustworthy and Responsible AI ‘by Design’” forthcoming at IEEE Intelligent Systems!
 - **July 2025**: "From Stars to Insights: Exploration and Implementation of Unified Sentiment Analysis with Distant Supervision" accepted for publication at ACM Transactions on Management Information Systems (TMIS)!
 - **May 2025**: "Textagon: Boosting Language Models with Theory-guided Parallel Representations" accepted at ACL 2025!
 - **January 2025**: "No Simple Answer to Data Complexity: An Examination of Instance-Level Complexity Metrics for Classification Tasks" accepted at NAACL 2025!